-The proposed fund contribution for 2024-25 will, as it is each year, be set at a level sufficient to ensure that the fund will be able to meet its obligations as they fall due.
+The proposed fund contribution for 2025-26 will, as it is each year, be set at a level intended to ensure that the fund will be able to meet its obligations as they fall due.
+It will be based on a carefully considered estimate of the cash requirement that might be required during the 2025/26 financial year, plus an allowance for the inherent risk related to future events, which mean actual requirements may vary considerably from any projection.